The Met: Museum Website Redesign

 Clarified location selection earlier in the ticket flow

-Reduced visual weight and frequency of membership prompts
+Reduced frequency and prominence of membership prompts

-Improved spacing and alignment across long page layouts
+Improved spacing and alignment across page layouts

 Final Design Solution